mainlp/mainlp.github.io/_pages/projects.md

 - *Adapt NER Tools to novel entities with gazetteers.*
 Named Entity Recognition (NER) tools are trained on a corpus and then deployed as static resources.
 When novel entities emerge after deployment, then such tools have problems detecting them (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9014470/).
 For instance, the state-of-the-art biomedical NER tool HunFlair (https://academic.oup.com/bioinformatics/article/37/17/2792/6122692) has difficulties in reliably detecting concepts related to COVID, because it was trained before the pandemic.
 In this project, we will develop a novel NER method that allows to easily integrate knowledge emerging entities after training.
 Level: BSc or MSc.

-- *Automated Evaluation of Biomedical Relation Extraction Models.*
-It is an open question how useful information extraction models are for Biological research.
-The gold standard evaluation is to ask experts for their manual assessment, which is costly and limited to small-scale case studies.
-However, biological relations have the unique advantage that researchers verify them in biochemical experiments and store the results in large databases.
-In this project, we will exploit these databases to conduct the first large-scale comparison of different state-of-the-art relation extraction models in terms of usefulness for biological research.
-Level: BSc or MSc.

 ### V3: Natural Language Understanding, Semantic & Pragmatics